|Nutritional Guidelines (per serving)|

 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You can easily make your own brown sugar by combining white sugar and molasses.

 The reason this works is that brown sugar is a less-refined stage of ordinary white sugar, and molasses is a byproduct of the refining process.
 Making brown sugar is simply a matter of adding the molasses back into the white sugar — sort of like refining it in reverse.
-Or refining it, actually.

 - 1 cup sugar